ejwillemse/BAN313/chapter1.md

 Currently there are only two suppliers, referred to as Company A and B, to choose between.
 To compare the companies we have taken a random sample of our current input products, and asked both companies to provide a unit-price for each of the products.
 We will use this data to infer if there is one company is better than the other.

+Please take note that the data used for this chapter is randomly generated and will change:

+- each time the chapter is attempted; and
+- when moving from one exercise to the next.

 To continue with this chapter, hit the 'Submit Answer' button.

 *** =instructions